 Yes, most of the other grammar checker software is available for multiple platforms, but not as a complete package as Grammarly.
 Grammarly is available for desktops; Windows and Mac, phones; Android and iPhones, and on every major browser extensions.

 - Grammarly Browser Extension[Free Download]: The swiss-knife for mistake-free social media posts, blogs, and emails, Grammarly browser extension sits right top on your browser guarding you on your journey of writing.
 Grammarly browser extension is available for free to download and supports Chrome, Safari, Firefox and infamous Microsoft Edge.
-No more of copy-pasting your content because the Grammarly browser extension detects and suggests the error in real-time.”
+No more copy-pasting your content because the Grammarly browser extension detects and suggests the error in real-time.”

-- Online Editor [Free]: Though there’s already Grammarly browser extension to suggest and correct your writings in real time, the browser extension doesn’t store your writings and can’t be synced across the devices.
+- Online Editor [Free]: Though there’s already a Grammarly browser extension to suggest and correct your writings in real-time, the browser extension doesn’t store your writings and can’t be synced across the devices.
 However, on the Grammarly Online Editor, you can open it on any browser irrespective of the Grammarly browser extension available for that browser, you can edit your documents online and access on any devices.
 You can either copy-paste, write or direct upload your docs to Grammarly Online Editor and start working right on!

 - Grammarly for MS Office [Free Download]: Copy-pasting your contents from MS Word just to perform a grammatical check can really be a hassle.
-That’s why there’s a Grammarly Add-in for MS Office that supports real-time grammatical error detection and correction suggestion on MS Word and MS Outlook.
+That’s why there’s a Grammarly Add-in for MS Office that supports real-time grammatical error detection and correction suggestions on MS Word and MS Outlook.

 Grammarly for Desktop [Free Download]: Just to make sure you don’t miss Grammarly anywhere you go, Grammarly has their native apps as Grammarly for Windows and Grammarly for Mac.
 You can simply drag a document file you would like to proofread, and it’ll be done in a matter of seconds.